inhyuck222/Graduation/README.md

 # Graduation
-It is our graduaion project, Project members consist of limky,iguru,bang
+It is our graduaion project, Project members consist of limky,iguru,bang.